vijaytholpadi/bookish-garbanzo/README.md

 The SWAG committee is looking for a way to track who has which book from their library.
 This App looks to solve that requirement in a simple way.
 ___
 #### Requirements
-Target device needs to be iOS 8 or higher.
+Target device needs to be running iOS 8 or higher.
 ___
 #### Architecture details
 ##### External Libraries (managed using Cocoapods):